jjungkang2/CS470-teamproject/README.md

 ```
 You need to authenticate to the API by using IBM Cloud Identity and Access Management(IAM).
 You can easily create the key in [IAM authentication](https://cloud.ibm.com/docs/watson?topic=watson-about).

+## Punctuator Restoration
+### Model Training
+You can train the model from scratch, with dataset construction and model building.
+Training code is provided in .ipynb file, and can be run in google colab.
+Detailed instructions are provided in the .ipynb file.

+### Model Applying
+You can apply the model with our pre-made model, datasets, dictionaries and matrices.

 ## DisfluencyRemover
 ### Requirements for DisfluencyRemover